Image

 Photo by Mandy Glass

 The first baby, who couldn’t breathe, was turning blue.
-His eyes rolled to the back of his head and his young father was giving him CPR-like breaths.
+Her eyes rolled to the back of her head and her young father was giving her CPR-like breaths.
 This had turned into a time-critical emergency.
 As I looked across the valley, I could see the other guy hustling to get back to the airstrip.
 People were saying, “Leave them.
 Go with just these folks.”
 I felt stuck in the middle, but I knew I only needed three more minutes.
 That would give me enough time to get the people into the plane buckled and briefed.
 I did everything I could in preparation for departure, and after what felt like much longer that it probably actually was, this third pair came panting and staggering up to the plane.
 They had been running as fast as they could over the hilly terrain.
 I got them in the plane, buckled and briefed as fast as I safely could, then finished up closing the plane.

 A wise pilot once said, “When I’m rushing, that’s when I know I need to slow down.”
 I knew this was the moment for this advice, so I slowed down and worked my checklists as promptly yet meticulously as I could.
 I soon had my Caravan fully ready, myself briefed, and everything ready to go.